 How does AXA Shield supplement MediShield Life?

-AXA Shield supplements MediShield Life by adding to its existing cover.
-For instance, MediShield Life limits you to Class B2 and Class C wards at public/restructured hospitals, but with AXA Shield Plan B, you’ll be able to stay in Class A wards at public/restructured hospitals, or private hospitals with Plan A.
+For instance, MediShield Life limits you to Class B2 and Class C wards at public hospitals, but you’ll be able to stay in Class A wards at public hospitals with AXA Shield Plan B, or private hospitals with Plan A.

 Another important area of coverage is pre- and post-hospitalisation cover, which is not offered by MediShield Life.
 Tests leading up to a diagnosis can be very expensive, as can follow-up consultations and rehabilitation after you are discharged.
 These are all covered by AXA Shield provided they fall within the pre- and post-hospitalisation coverage periods.